pic pic

 To turn multiple lines into a comment

-Select all the lines you want to interpret as a comment rather than code.
-Then, press Ctrl + /
+Select all the lines you want to define as a comment rather than code.
+Then, press Ctrl + /.

 Example